-On the inside of the walls at this point you can see an even more recent transport building, a very grand council bike shelter.
-This 2012 build is a small part of the council's support of cycling, York is officially Britain's safest cycling city.
+On the inside of the Walls at this point you can see an even more recent transport building, a very grand council bike shelter.
+This 2012 build is a small part of C.Y.C.'s support of cycling, York is officially Britain's safest cycling city.
+P.12.5.